Whole number rule: Prout's hypothesis

-In 1815, William Prout reported on his observation that the atomic weights of the elements were whole multiples of the atomic weight of hydrogen.
+In 1815, William Prout reported on his observation that the atomic masses of the elements were whole multiples of the atomic mass of hydrogen.
 He then hypothesized that the hydrogen atom was the fundamental object and that the other elements were a combination of different numbers of hydrogen atoms.

 Aston's discovery of isotopes

 In 1920, Francis W. Aston demonstrated through the use of a mass spectrometer that apparent deviations from Prout's hypothesis are predominantly due to the existence of isotopes.
 For example, Aston discovered that neon has two isotopes with masses very close to 20 and 22 as per the whole number rule, and proposed that the non-integer value 20.2 for the atomic weight of neon is due to the fact that natural neon is a mixture of about 90% neon-20 and 10% neon-22).
 A secondary cause of deviations is the binding energy or mass defect of the individual isotopes.